TechxArtisanStudio/Openterface/docs/blog/posts/240823-overcoming-hurdles.md

 Hey everyone,

 I hope you’re all doing well.
 It’s been a while since our last update.
 I wish I could say everything’s been smooth sailing for Openterface, but we’ve hit a couple of speed bumps that will delay our delivery timeline.
 While this wasn’t what we expected, we’re tackling these challenges head-on and making steady progress with plenty of good news to share.
-Let’s dive into the details so you know exactly where things stand and what’s coming next.
+This post is about a 7-minute read, so let’s dive into the details so you know exactly where things stand and what’s coming next.

 ## Regulation, Production, and Quality